Skip to Content

 Shelf life2 to 5 years maxup to 15 years

-Mixing And BlendingColor mixes ok and blends wellColor mixes and blends excellent.
+Mixing And BlendingColor mixes ok and blends wellColor mixes and blends are excellent.

-LayeringPainting in layers is challenging because adding water might revive the initial dried first layer.
+LayeringPainting in layers is challenging because adding water might revive the initially dried first layer.
 Streaky applicationLayering can be done easily as the paint does not budge once dried.

 Color LiftingColors can lift.
 Upon drying, colors are permanent.